artempohribnyi/case_study_cyclistic/Solution.md

 ● How can you verify that your data is clean and ready to analyze?
 ● Have you documented your cleaning processes so you can review and share those results?

+**Key tasks**
+1. Check the data for errors.
+2. Choose your tools.
+3. Transform the data so you can work with it effectively.
+4. Document the cleaning process.

 **Data Transformation:**
 Normalize or standardize variables if necessary.
 Create derived variables if they provide meaningful insights.